-- And because many of our TEFL graduates work for Canterbury English as well, they keep coming back to use our library, materials and computers as well as getting paid for their classes every month and sharing good times at our Canterbury Club events!
+And because many of our TEFL graduates, to teach english overseas, work for Canterbury English as well, they keep coming back to use our library, materials and computers as well as getting paid for their classes every month and sharing good times at our Canterbury Club events!

 Strengths and Weaknesses Analysis of an ESL Student